Pimmr/case/README.md

 # Pimmr development case

-Pengiun Pim has given you the task to build a small web frontend for his search to the perfect restaurant in Amsterdam.
+Penguin Pim has given you the task to build a small web frontend for his search to the perfect restaurant in Amsterdam.
 A backend is provided to you which returns the top restaurants in Amsterdam, an example is provided in `index.html`.
-Currently, the backend can return the same restaurants at different positions.
-You can ignore this behavior.

 Non-functional requirements:
 * Instructions on how to get your application up-and-running should be included